 10 January.—female passholders.—Number of Female Passholders awaiting hire: Hobart Town Brickfields Dèpôt, 276 ; Cascades Factory, 176 ; New Town Farm, 71 ; Launceston Factory, 38 ; Ross Hiring Dèpôt, 49.—Total 610.”

 [E.g. The Cornwall Chronicle, Saturday 11 January, 1851, p.24, and Launceston Examiner, Saturday 11 January, 1851, p.8]

-Stories of women imprisoned at Cascades Female Factory, are featured in the Convict Women's Press book
+Further information on the Cascades Female Factory and stories of women imprisoned at Cascades Female Factory, are featured in the Convict Women's Press books:

 Convict Lives: Women at Cascades Female Factory.
 (Out of print)